-Those attending shows are paying to see something different, it would be a lot easier to replicate a recorded sound but would also be a compromise to the fundamentals that underpin Dragged Into Sunlight as a concept.
+Those attending shows are paying to see something different, it would be a lot easier to replicate a recorded sound but that would also be a compromise to the fundamentals that underpin Dragged Into Sunlight as a concept.
 You can stream a record, you cannot stream the corresponding live experience, and with Dragged Into Sunlight, it is that lack of grounds for comparison which justifies fans of extreme music leaving the house and supporting those bands that strive to do something a little different.

 Do any of your members dabble in the occult or is it purely a thematic thing for Dragged Into Sunlight?

 Suffice to say, members dabble in all sorts.
 We are a collective of not just dark interest but obsession with all matters extreme.